Batu Caves Dress Code: What to Wear for Women, Men and Children

 What to Wear on Your Feet at Batu Caves

-You may notice some Hindu pilgrims climbing barefoot.
-That’s a personal act of devotion, not a requirement — tourists keep their shoes on for the entire staircase.
+You may see Hindu pilgrims completing the climb barefoot.
+This is a personal act of devotion, not a requirement.
+Tourists keep their shoes on for the full staircase.

 Do the Dress Code Rules Apply to Children?

-Strict enforcement generally does not apply to young children, and temple staff use common sense with families visiting with toddlers or small kids.
+Strict enforcement does not apply to young children.
+Temple staff use common sense with families visiting with toddlers or very young kids, and no one will stop a five-year-old in shorts.

-For older children — roughly ten and above — the same rules as adults apply.
-If your teenager is in a sleeveless top or short shorts, they will likely be stopped at the staircase base the same way an adult would be.
+For older children — roughly ten and above — the same rules apply as for adults.
+A teenager in short shorts or a sleeveless top will likely be stopped at the staircase base.
+Packing a lightweight sarong as a backup for children in this age group is the simplest way to avoid the issue.

-Batu Caves Dress Code During Special Events (Including Thaipusam)
+Batu Caves Dress Code During Thaipusam and Special Events

 Hindu devotees wearing yellow attire and carrying milk pots during Thaipusam at Batu Caves, following the spiritual Thaipusam dress code for Batu Caves Malaysia.